DavidYardley19/example/DocumentedProgress.md

 Populating the database
     records can be manually added using TablePlus or other DB clients eg add job listings with titles and salaries

+### Notes
+If you created an app without using 'laravel new' command
+    You can use php artisan migrate
+Going to delete the db to see this work.
+    Well..
+I'm going to back it up somewhere (out of pure fear) added :fresh to the end, unsure what happened but all is well.
+Downloaded tableplus > db management gui
+    Easy to set up, all I had to do was know the filepath for the db /database/database.sqlite (this project)

+Checked out the migrations dir under /database
+    long file names as they incl the timestamp Migrations great for sharing code with teammates.
+    NEVER RUN php migrate: refresh in production (this drops a lot of data) Migrate rollback - latest or most recent migration could have migrations to make, drop tables or add/rm columns... they can be actions that can be performed on a db

+If things dont update in tableplus
+    try to close and load up the connection again.

+Making my own migration
+php artisan make:migration
+give a suitable name for the action to be taken check out the file and add whatever you need for the Up/Down methods
+    Up = changes
+    down = reversions? is that a word... what to do to rollback Now all you need to do is migrate... nothing appended to the end

+        In cmd: output:
+            INFO  Running migrations.

+            2025_11_20_202415_create_job_listings_table ......................................................
+6.47ms DONE

+There seems to be a paywall now with the tableplus app...
+I'm under the free version which wont let me check out a table I just added during a migration.
+May have to stick to a vscode extension.
+Really sad about that...
+I liked the gui of tableplus but forking out 99 dollar right now is not at the top of my priority list. shame.

+UPDATE:
+I am dumb as hell.
+There are tabs in tableplus... you just have a limit of 3 tabs open at any given time : e.g. tables